-As of spring 2021, there are 293 SBHCs in California, but over 10,000 schools.
-Currently, their distribution is not a coordinated, state-wide project, although individual districts have strategically worked to increase access to care.
+There is not a coordinated, state-wide initiative to start school-based health centers, although individual districts have strategically worked to increase access to care.
 Many SBHCs are located in schools serving some of the state's most vulnerable children - 70% of students attending schools with an SBHC receive free and reduced-priced lunches (California School-Based Health Alliance, n.d.).
 Thus, the existing SBHCs primarily serve low-income students and reduce health disparities for young people by increasing access to comprehensive health care.
 They also improve educational equity by reducing barriers to learning (e.g. missed school days due to illness), often disproportionately experienced by low-income students and students of color.

-School-based healthcare can only be provided in locations that have sufficient funding to not only support the initial construction of the clinic, but to maintain it.
-California is one of the few states that does not provide state-level funding and support for school-based healthcare.
+School-based health centers can only be provided in locations that have sufficient funding to not only support the initial construction of the clinic, but to maintain it.
+California is one of the few states that does not provide state-level funding and support for school-based health care.